sundarsharma332/test_portfolio/readme.txt

 DESCRIPTION:

-MONICA is a carefully crafted and modern HTML website template designed for freelancers, social media managers, and marketing consultants who help businesses and companies improve their online presence and establish long-lasting relationships with their communities.
+Sundar is a carefully crafted and modern HTML website template designed for freelancers, social media managers, and marketing consultants who help businesses and companies improve their online presence and establish long-lasting relationships with their communities.
 It is an excellent tool for telling people about your skills and credentials, services, and other offerings, giving them